Notifications

 UK Coaching Week: 22-28th June 2026

-This year's event forms a central part of UK Coaching Week, where we're challenging you to #PlayItForward with a focus on purposeful play in coaching.
+This year's event formed a central part of UK Coaching Week, where we're challenging you to #PlayItForward with a focus on purposeful play in coaching.

 Among other topics, sessions will explore how purposeful play can help participants of all ages enjoy sport and physical activity so they keep learning and coming back for more.

-During UK Coaching Week 2026, we'll be celebrating playful coaching and sharing moments of fun.
+During UK Coaching Week 2026, we celebrate playful coaching and sharing moments of fun.

 Photography and Social Media

-We'll be sharing updates on the event across our social media platforms using #UKCoachingWeek and #PlayItForward.
-We'd love to see your updates!
+We shared updates on the event across our social media platforms using #UKCoachingWeek and #PlayItForward.
+We'd love to see your pictures, videos and reflections!

 Don't forget to tag us: